mucommander/mucommander/readme.txt

 v0.8 beta 3 (nightly build) has some advanced configuration options which cannot (yet) be accessed through the GUI.
 After having booted the application for the first time, the following files will be created in muCommander's preference
 folder:
  - action_keymap.xml (keyboard shortcuts description file).
  - command_bar.xml   (commandbar description file).
  - toolbar.xml       (toolbar description file).

 Brave users can edit these XML files and tune muCommander to their own needs.
 Here are a few hints on how to edit these files.

  - action_keymap.xml
 All customisable actions are listed in that file, using the following format:
 <action class="com.mucommander.ui.action.CopyFileNamesAction" keystroke="control C" alt_keystroke="meta C"/>

 It's probably safer not to mess around with the class argument, as this could actually remove features from muCommander. keystroke and alt_keystroke should be fairly safe explanatory.
 It's important to note, however, that due to Java's capricious nature, the case is important.
-CONTROL C will not be understood, and neither will be control c.
+CONTROL C will not be understood, and neither will control c.

  - command_bar.xml
 This file describes the content of your command bar (the bit will all the buttons on the lower part of the window).
 Each item in the file corresponds to a button in the bar.
 You can edit them, add some or remove some.

 The syntax is as follows:
 <button action="com.mucommander.ui.action.CopyAction" alt_action="com.mucommander.ui.action.LocalCopyAction"/>
 Where:
  - action is the main action executed by the button
  - alt_action is the action executed by the button when the shift key is held down

 For a list of legal actions, please refer to action_keymap.xml

  - toolbar.xml
 This file controls the content of your toolbar.
 It works in the same way as command_bar.xml, with two notable differences:
   - you can use a <separator/> element to add a separator in the toolbar
   - alt_actions are not available

 What's new in v0.8 beta 3 (nightly build) ?
 -------------------------------------------